DataDog/documentation/content/en/api_catalog/_index.md

 : Customer-facing API endpoints that are accessible from the internet.

 Private APIs
 : Also called internal APIs.
 These are only for internal use in an organization and are used mainly for backend service communication.
-These are the most common type of APIs.
+These are the most common type of API.

 Partner APIs
 : Also called third-party APIs.
 These are another organization's public endpoints that your organization uses to provide your services (for example, Stripe, Google, and Facebook).